al-ce/karaml/docs/config_guide.md

 ## 📚 Guide to writing a karaml config

 This will guide you through creating a karaml config with minimal explanation of the concepts.
-Consider looking at the sample configuration [here](./sample_configuration.yaml) or at the [end of this file](#sample-karaml-configuration) first as it might be enough to get you going.
+Consider looking at the sample configuration [here](./sample_configuration.yaml) first as it might be enough to get you going.

 ### Create a blank file